TechnologyOne/OpenTok.Xamarin/README.md

 - Intermitant crash when hanging up in the middle of connecting to the session.
 Working with TokBox on resolving this issue.

+Icons in the Demo app obtained from http://icons8.com.
+Please comply with their free / paid licensing if using in your application.